 - UPST does not store any wire payment information.
 When payments are to be made via wire transfer, please ensure that the invoice contains the wire payment information.

 Please review the approved categories for the use of the Direct Payment Form: Direct Payment Categories

 - A Direct Payment is an unencumbered payment.

 - Direct Payment cannot be used to circumvent the procurement of goods or services that should have been ordered in BuyWays using a Purchase Order.

 - Since the Direct Payment is not encumbered, the responsibility is placed upon the department placing the order to ensure sufficient budget monies are available for the payment of the invoice.

 - The Direct Payment form uses the same rules for workflow as a requisition.

-- When the Direct Payment form is fully approved, it created a PO that automatically “flips” to become an invoice.
+- When the Direct Payment form is fully approved, it creates a Purchase Order that automatically “flips” to become an invoice.